 This is no small undertaking.
 The Alliance for Responsible Mining seeks out ASM miners to work with to help communities lift themselves out of poverty while also focusing on better and healthier methods of gold mining.

-Fairmined operations are meant to stay small.
+Fairmined operations choose to stay small.
 Keeping their operations small not only contains and minimizes environmental damage but also allows for more personal connections between the miners and the organizations who are there to support them.

-And while recycled gold is here to stay - in truth, gold has been recycled since its discovery 1000s of years ago - now that we have better options, we can support them.
+And recycled gold isn’t going anywhere—people have recycled gold ever since they discovered it thousands of years ago.
+But now that we have better options, we can choose to support those instead.
 Fairmined gold adds to the choices we have when buying jewelry.

 The Alliance for Responsible Mining and the Fairmined process also helps miners curtail and eventually end their use of mercury in the mining process.
 It takes time, effort, new equipment, and resources for miners to make the switch.